Ostego160/Spectra/README.md

 --The color has been set to midway between 'blue' and 'midnight' in the gradient

 love.graphics.setColor( spectra:gradient(256, 256, {'red','blue', alpha=128, shade=128}))
 --The color has been set to full 'blue' because the distance has reached the range.
-The color is half opacity and half darkened.
+--The color is half opacity and half darkened.
 ```

 ### Clamp